 How common is it?

-Peyronies Disease diagnosis is based on medical history, symptomatology, and identification of penile plaque by palpation.
-In some instances, imaging can also be used to identify the site and characteristics of the plaque.
+Peyronies Disease diagnosis is based on medical history, symptomatology and identification of penile plaque by palpation.
+In some instances, imaging (penile duplex ultrasound) can also be used to identify the site and characteristics of the plaque and to guide treatment.

 Other signs that you may have Peyronie’s disease are: